Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Today’s most successful businesses effectively combine these two channels, offering customers the convenience of digital interactions without sacrificing the personal touch of offline experiences.

-How is B2B commerce different from B2B ecommerce?
+How is B2B commerce different from B2C commerce?

-The digitization of B2B commerce is not recent — it’s a multi-decade evolution driven by technology, buyer behavior, and operational needs.
-What began as a cautious exploration of online channels has become the foundation for the growth of modern wholesale businesses.
+The digitization of B2B commerce is not a recent development.
+It’s a multi-decade evolution driven by technology, shifting buyer behavior, and the growing operational demands of wholesale businesses.
+What began as cautious experimentation with digital tools has become the foundation for how modern wholesale operations are run.

 According to Gartner, 80% of B2B sales interactions are expected to occur in digital channels by 2025.
-And that doesn’t just mean ecommerce — it means every part of the buying journey, supported by digital tools.
+But that shift isn’t just about moving buyers to a website; it’s about digitizing every part of the buying journey, from how reps take orders in the field to how invoices are generated and reconciled.

-A brief timeline of how B2B commerce went digital
+A brief timeline of how business-to-business commerce went digital

 1. Early adoption (1990s – 2000s)

-The Internet age sparked the first wave of transformation.
-A few pioneering B2B companies began experimenting with basic ecommerce portals and static online catalogs.
-It was unrefined, but it planted the seeds.
+The internet age sparked the first wave of transformation.
+A few pioneering B2B companies began experimenting with basic online order forms and static digital catalogs.
+Most transactions still happened through phone calls, faxes, and in-person rep visits, but the seeds of digital commerce had been planted.

 2. Acceleration (2000s – 2010s)